-Successful 2CI proposals will provide compelling evidence that:
+Successful 2CI proposals will provide compelling evidence of:

 - a clear opportunity to uniquely or creatively leverage current or new resources for high impact by building an interdisciplinary research focus that links our existing faculty and/or current research strengths in an innovative way that will gain recognition in an area of national and/or international significance.

-- a cluster focus, under the leadership of the individual hired, that fits within the university’s strategic priorities and plan and increases interdisciplinary collaboration and research.
+- a focus that also fits within the university’s strategic priorities and plan and increases interdisciplinary collaboration and research.

 - subject matter that is of documented national and/or international significance with available external funding, particularly federal funding.